 Sparks fly in parliament over De Lille's dissolution of SA Tourism board

-The minister pushed back against anyone implying that she acted unlawfully or sought to conceal corruption when she dissolved the board
+Minister pushes back against anyone implying she acted unlawfully or sought to conceal corruption when she dissolved board

 02 September 2025 - 16:22